mariezimmy/lms/README.md

 *Troubleshooting*

 If issues arise, ensure you're in the correct Conda environment (lms).
 Other common issues that may arise are attributed to missing dependencies on either your machine or the Conda environment.
-Download appropriate dependencies as needed.
+Install appropriate dependencies as needed.

 ### Server Information